myexistences/myexistences/README.md

 ## 🚀 About Me

 - 💻 Developer with a passion for clean code and creative solutions
-- 🌱 Currently exploring advanced C#, memory editing, and Node.js
+- 🌱 Currently exploring advanced C++, memory editing, and Node.js
 - 🛠️ I enjoy building tools, bots, and custom Windows applications
 - ✉️ Reach me at: [Discord!](https://discord.com/users/252912912375480320)